exosite/masters16/lab2.md

    > Again, just like in HTTP we change from a "GET" to a "POST" and add a payload ("body" in HTTP terms.)
    >
    > You should get an error response to that request, that is expected.
-We'll use POST requests more in the RPC section.
+We'll use POST requests that actually get a success response more in the RPC section.

 ## An Aside

 You don't need to understand this part it's only used to generate a token that will be used later in this lab.

-   > You may have already done this in Lab 1, but the keys that this script uses are automatically deleted periodically so your old key may no longer work.
+   > You may have already done this in Lab 1, but the keys that this script generates are automatically deleted periodically so your old key may no longer work.

 1. Paste the following into the `script` box on [https://play-dev.exosite.io/script](https://play-dev.exosite.io/script).